mehdihadeli/mehdihadeli/README.md

 <h1 align="center">Hi there, I'm Mehdi Hadeli 👋</h1>

-I am a Software Architect, Open-Source Contributor and Microsoft MVP in Developer Technologies with over 13 years of experience in software development.
+I am a Software Architect, Open Source Developer and Microsoft MVP in Developer Technologies with over 13 years of experience in software development.
 I have extensive experience in designing and implementing distributed systems and cloud-native applications using C#, .NET and Azure on top of cutting-edge technologies.
-I am passionate about sharing knowledge through Open-Source projects, blogging, public speaking and training.
+I am passionate about sharing knowledge through open-source projects, blogging, public speaking and training.

 <p align="center">
  <a href="https://mehdihadeli.com" alt="mehdi hadeli's blog">